PedroLuisBernardos/Tearlaments-Guide/reddit.md

 Scream will help a lot with the consistency of your deck.
 It will allow you to mill 3 cards each turn.
 You will also use it as your principal chainblocker for your Normal Summons.
 You always want to see it, and even if you mill it, you are still gaining some advantages.
 The ATK modifier is also very relevant in lots of cases.

-A little tip I can give you is that sometimes is better to keep Scream in hand when you have Sheiren.
-Let's say you have Mudora, Sheiren, Scream and two other cards in hand.
+A little tip I can give you is that sometimes is better to keep Scream in hand when you have Scheiren.
+Let's say you have Mudora, Scheiren, Scream and two other cards in hand.
 You have two choices here:

 * Activate Scream.
-Then, activate Sheiren.
+Then, activate Scheiren.
 You will mill 6. **But**, if you mill Reino, you will not be able to Special Summon him.
-* Activate Sheiren.
+* Activate Scheiren.
 You mill 3. **You hit Reino**.
 So you activate his effect by pitching Scream, and continue.

 In general, in this situation, I think that if you can play without that Reino, just go and activate Scream.
 But if Reino is really important, keep it.
 If for example, you had an Agido instead of the Mudora, because you will mill 8 instead of 3, I would have kept the Scream in hand.